A computational framework for human values: A Formal Model for Value Representation

-Our stance is that the exact understanding of a given value is context dependent.
-This is the stance of value-sensitive design~\cite{vandePoel2018}, as well as the stance of many social scientists~\cite{Rohan2000}.

-We argue that we all have a general view of what a value is, defined through its value taxonomy, and this view evolves with our experiences, where new nodes ( label-based and property-based) are continuously added.
-When we are in a specific context, different importance measures are given to different nodes, resulting in making some nodes or branches more prominent than others.
-And we argue that if property-based leaf nodes did not exist for prominent branches, then they must be added when creating the specific context-based value taxonomy.
-Otherwise, a computational approach considering those branches will not be possible.
+Our stance is that values are context-dependent.
+This is the stance of value-sensitive design~\cite{vandePoel2018}, as well as the stance of many social psychologists before them~\cite{Rohan2000}.
+We argue that we all have a general view of what a value is, defined through its value taxonomy, and this view evolves with our experiences, where new nodes (label-based and property-based) are continuously added.
+If a new context requires adding new nodes, those are added to the general taxonomy.
+This is how, in general, taxonomies evolve with experiences.